 The Honest Truth About Dishonesty - by Dan Ariely

 Professor Dan Ariely is my role model in academia – he’s creative, productive, eloquent, humorous and honest.
-I started searching for his book after playing one of his TED speeches in my class: Are we in control of our decisions?
+I started searching for his book after playing one of his TED speeches in my class: Are we in control of our decisions?.
 In this book, he says: “We cheat up to the level that allows us to retain our self-image as reasonably honest individuals.”
-Here is my verbal summary of Figure 6 in this book:
+It’s quite fitting to see that one of the PNAS papers got retracted due to data fabrication.
+Here is my summary of Figure 6 in this book:

 What increases dishonesty?